ltwp/ltwp/research.md

 - hydrodynamics and sediment transport in estuaries
 - geomorphology and restoration engineering in estuaries
-- mathematical analysis of estuarine physics and risk
+- mathematical analysis of coastal physics and risk
 - effective use of in-situ sensors

 I work primarily as a field scientist, but working on larger spatial and temporal timescales using remote sensing and modeling applications is crucial.